Dental Implants in Maple Valley, WA

 - Immediate Implants.
 As soon as a tooth is extracted, our surgeons can place a dental implant post into the empty socket, reducing the number of appointments needed to restore the tooth.

 - Full-Arch Restoration.
-Only a few implant posts are needed to support a permanent fixed denture in one or both dental arches.
-The results are a completely new, fully functioning, and permanent set of teeth.
+Only a few implant posts are needed to support a fixed denture in one or both dental arches.
+The results are a completely new, fully functioning, and secure set of teeth.

 Dental Implant Procedure in Maple Valley, WA